franz-chang/ChongZhang.github.io/index.md

 ## About Me

-I am a Ph.D. student at Xi‘an Jiaotong-Liverpool University.
+I am a Ph.D. student at Xi‘an Jiaotong-Liverpool University & University of Liverpool.
 Currently, I am working with Prof. Jia Wang, Xiaobo Jin, and Qiufeng Wang on LLM Safety and Transfer Learning.
-I'm working with Prof. Yongfeng Zhang and Prof. Mengnan Du on Explainability for LLM and Multi-Agent Systems at the same time.
+I'm working simultaneously with Prof. Yongfeng Zhang and Prof. Mengnan Du on explainability for LLM and multi-agent systems and with Assistant Professor Lingyao Li on NLP and urban informatics.
 Special thanks to my co-author, Mingyu Jin, for his leadership skills.

 ## Research Interests

-- **Transfer Learning**
 - **Large Language Models:** LLM Safety, Explainability for LLM.
 - **Multi-Agent Systems**
+- **Transfer Learning**

 ## News
+- **[Dec.
+2024]** Attend **ICDM 2024 (International Conference on Data Mining)** oral presentation on Section A6-1 about **Goal-guided Generative Prompt Injection Attack on Large Language Models**.
+- **[Dec.
+2024]** Our paper **Time series forecasting with llms: Understanding and enhancing model capabilities** is accepted to **ACM SIGKDD Explorations Newsletter**, thanks to Mingyu Jin, Hua Tang, and Mengnan Du.
+- **[Nov.
+2024]** Our paper **XAttack: Counterfactual Explainable Prompt Attack Analysis on Large Language Models** is accepted to **IEEE International Conference on Big Data workshop: Exploring Cutting-edge Data Mining**.
 - **[Sept.
 2024]** Our paper **Bridging the Projection Gap: Overcoming Projection Bias Through Parameterized Distance Learning** is accepted to **ACCV 2024**.
 - **[Sept.
 2024]** Our paper **Goal-guided Generative Prompt Injection Attack on Large Language Models** is accepted to **ICDM 2024**.
 - **[Sept.
 2024]** Our paper **Knowledge Graph Large Language Model (KG-LLM) for Link Prediction** is accepted to **ACML 2024**.